Swordnut/QGIS_scripts/README.md

 ## layout_extent_polygon.py

-This fetches the extent of your selcted layout window and creates a rectangle polygon The new layer will be named "atlas_{mapscale}" and will be saved un the project home Attributes include: the layout order (int), origin "{mapscale} {layoutname}" and 2 empty character attributes for you to use as you want
+This fetches the extent of your selcted layout window and creates a rectangle polygon

+**The new layer will be named "atlas_{mapscale}" and will be saved un the project home **Attributes: the layout order (int), origin "{mapscale} {layoutname}" and 2 empty character attributes for you to use as you want
-Layout order will be incremented if the script is used to generate more polygons in the same scale.
+**Layout order will be incremented if the script is used to generate more polygons in the same scale.
-However, if a new scale is used, the script will save it as a new layer.
-You can edit the layer as normal though, including inserting different sized polygons.
+**If a new scale is used, the script will save the polygon as a new layer.
+   - You can edit the layer as normal though, including inserting different sized polygons.
 Subsequent uses of the script will keep incrementing the order number, as it just looks for the highest number so far
+** Produces styled polygons
-I have set this up so it produces a set style (transparent boxes, big helpful label for the order number) The drop-down menu for map names is not auto-populkated as QGIS does not support that in the proccessing toolbox.
+   - transparent boxes, big helpful label for the order number ** Drop-down menu for map window names is not auto-populated
+   - QGIS does not support that in the proccessing toolbox.
 You will have to add your own or replace my list in the code.
 I have left a user input parameter to catch anything else.

 ## layout_extent_polygon_qgis_36_and_up.py